It may seem obvious, but you need to have regular sex (2 or 3 times a week) if you want to become a dad.

 There are also a number of lifestyle changes you can make to improve your chances of becoming a dad.

-Your testicles are outside your body because, to produce the best quality sperm, they need to be kept slightly cooler than the rest of you.
-The ideal temperature for sperm production is around 34.5C, which is slightly below body temperature (around 37C).
+Your testicles are outside your body because, to produce the best quality sperm, they need to be kept cooler than the rest of you (slightly below body temperature).

-If you're trying to conceive, taking a few simple measures to keep your testicles cool may help.
+If you're planning a pregnancy, taking a few simple measures to keep your testicles cool may help.
 For example, if your job involves working in a hot environment, take regular breaks outside.
 If you sit still for long periods, get up and move around regularly.

 Wearing tight underwear is also thought to increase testicle temperature by up to 1C.
-Although research has shown that tight underwear does not seem to affect sperm quality, you may want to wear loose-fitting underwear, such as boxer shorts, while trying to conceive.
+Although research has shown that tight underwear does not seem to affect sperm quality, you may want to wear loose-fitting underwear, such as boxer shorts, while trying for a baby.

 Smoking can reduce fertility, so you should give up smoking if you want to become a dad.